vmware-archive/kube-prod-runtime/docs/quickstart-aks.md

 Ensure you have updated these records at the domain registrar before proceeding.
 This is a required step for the automatic TLS certificate provisioning.

 ## Logging and Monitoring
 BKPR pre-configures a ELK stack for log collection, visualization and analysis.
-The Kibana dashboard can be accessed by visiting https://kibana.example.com in your web browser.
+The Kibana dashboard can be accessed by visiting `https://kibana.${AZURE_DNS_ZONE}` in your Web browser.

-Prometheus metrics collection is also configured for performance monitoring and can be access by visiting https://prometheus.example.com.
+Prometheus metrics collection is also configured for performance monitoring and can be access by visiting `https://prometheus.${AZURE_DNS_ZONE}`.